awslabs/aws-serverless-data-lake-framework/README.md

 <img align="left" src="docs/_static/sail-icon.png" width="50" height="44"> The Serverless Data Lake Framework (SDLF) is a collection of reusable artifacts aimed at accelerating the delivery of enterprise data lakes on AWS, shortening the deployment time to production from several months to a few weeks.
 It can be used by AWS teams, partners and customers to implement the foundational structure of a data lake following best practices.

+**It is recommended to use the [latest stable release](https://github.com/awslabs/aws-serverless-data-lake-framework/releases) when setting up SDLF.**

 **For users of SDLF 1.x, version 1 is still available on the [master branch](https://github.com/awslabs/aws-serverless-data-lake-framework/tree/master).
 Development of newer versions of SDLF (2.x) happens on branch main.
 The workshop still contains sections for version 1 as well.**

 ## Motivation